WootingKb/wooting-analog-sdk/README.md

 This repo contains all the core components of the Analog SDK.

-NOTE: Use the `ANALOG_SDK_PLUGINS_PATH` environment variable to tell the SDK where to search for plugins.
+NOTE: Use the `WOOTING_ANALOG_SDK_PLUGINS_PATH` environment variable to tell the SDK where to search for plugins.

 ## Components
-* `analog-sdk`: The core Analog SDK which handles loading of plugins.
+* `wooting-analog-sdk`: The core Analog SDK which handles loading of plugins.
 This is installed systemwide and is updated separately
-* `analog-sdk-common`: This library contains all common Analog SDK code, this is used by plugins and the SDK itself
+* `wooting-analog-sdk-common`: This library contains all common Analog SDK code, this is used by plugins and the SDK itself
-* `analog-sdk-wrapper`: This is the SDK wrapper which is what Applications should use to communicate with the SDK.
+* `wooting-analog-sdk-wrapper`: This is the SDK wrapper which is what Applications should use to communicate with the SDK.
 The linked dll should be shipped with the application using it.
-* `analog-sdk-test`: This is a C# test application which can be used to test the SDK through the wrapper.
+* `wooting-analog-sdk-test`: This is a C# test application which can be used to test the SDK through the wrapper.

 ## Building
 ### Build Dependencies